Clej/curve_shape_analysis/README.rst

 To approximate this variable we can use a linear combination of functions (e.g Bspline, Fourier).
 The approximation by a known basis of function enable us to estimate its derivatives to capture shape features (e.g curvature,velocity,arc length).

+This package is based on scikit-fda package, see notebooks for examples.

 Installation
 ============